MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 Once the UI flows installer completes, you will be prompted by your browser to activate the extension.

-- On Microsoft Edge (Chromium), select each warning icon in the top right of the browser, and then select **Enable extension**.
+- On Microsoft Edge, select each warning icon in the top right of the browser, and then select **Enable extension**.
 -   On Google Chrome, select **Enable extension** when prompted.

 > [!TIP]
 > If you did not see the prompt in your browser, please check the following:
-> - You must use Microsoft Edge (Chromium) or Google Chrome
+> - You must use Microsoft Edge or Google Chrome.
 > - You may have to manually enable the extension.
-For Microsoft Edge (Chromium), navigate to **edge://extensions** or for Google Chrome, navigate to **chrome://extensions**.
+For Microsoft Edge, navigate to **edge://extensions** or for Google Chrome, navigate to **chrome://extensions**.
 > - If Power Automate's UI flows extension does not appear, you can reinstall it with the [UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).

 ## Install Selenium IDE to automate Web applications